 For its part, the New York Times says its Olympics story wasn’t just about trying out a cool new fad, or sharing a single piece of journalism.
 “It was also about exploring what visual journalism may look like in the near future,” wrote Graham Roberts, director of immersive platforms storytelling and a co-director of the virtual reality program for NYTVR, its virtual reality branch.
 “We are extending stories beyond the inches of a screen—and in so doing, envisioning a world in which devices begin to disappear and the spaces around us become the information surfaces themselves.”

 Luddites shouldn’t worry, though.
-It’s very unlikely that anything will every usurp classic print reporting, says former newspaper editor, Silicon Valley CEO, and Berkeley lecturer Alan Mutter.
+It’s very unlikely that anything will ever usurp classic print reporting, says former newspaper editor, Silicon Valley CEO, and Berkeley lecturer Alan Mutter.

 “The way I see it, AR is like chicken soup when you have a cold.
 It couldn’t hurt,” Mutter says.
 “But I don’t think it’s as transformative as the written word….
 It’s not a game changer.
 It’s a game tweaker.”